laur89/docker-borg-mysql-backup/README.md

 ## Script usage

-Container incorporates `backup`, `restore` and `list` scripts.
+Container incorporates `backup`, `restore`, `list` and `notif-test` scripts.

 ### backup.sh

-`backup` script is mostly intended to be ran by the cron, but can also be executed directly via docker for one off backup.
+`backup` script is mostly intended to be ran by cron, but can also be executed as a one-off command for a single backup.

     usage: backup [-h] [-d MYSQL_DBS] [-c CONTAINERS] [-rl] [-P BORG_PRUNE_OPTS] [-B|-Z BORG_EXTRA_OPTS] [-L LOCAL_REPO]